Pride parade fills Tel Aviv streets as COVID-19 curbs creep back

-TEL AVIV, June 25 (Reuters) - Rainbow flags billowed in the Mediterranean breeze as revellers poured onto Tel Aviv's streets on Friday for the city's annual Pride parade, though some voiced concerns over a recent spike in COVID-19 cases.
+TEL AVIV (Reuters) - Rainbow flags billowed in the Mediterranean breeze as revellers poured onto Tel Aviv’s streets on Friday for the city’s annual Pride parade, though some voiced concerns over a recent spike in COVID-19 cases.

 Israel’s rapid vaccination drive enabled the sea-side march to go ahead after being cancelled last year over coronavirus concerns.
 An estimated 100,000 attended.